DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ### Send logs through a proxy

-Two environment variable can be used to forward logs through a proxy:
+Two environment variables can be used to forward logs through a proxy:

 - `DD_URL`: Define the proxy endpoint to forward the logs to
 - `DD_PORT`: Define the proxy port to forward the logs to